-The employment agreement contains certain covenants by Mr. Gallagher, including a noncompetition agreement that, subject to applicable rules of professional responsibility, restricts Mr. Gallagher's ability to engage in competitive activities until the first anniversary of the termination of his employment with the Company.
+The employment agreement contains certain covenants by Mr. Gallagher, including a noncompetition agreement that restricts Mr. Gallagher's ability to engage in competitive activities until the first anniversary of the termination of his employment with the Company.

 For purposes of Mr. Gallagher's employment agreement the following definitions apply: